 It is our shared responsibility to practice social distancing, cleanliness, hygiene, and other safety measures so that we can contain the spread of COVID-19.
-Employees must follow all institutional guidance and protocols with respect to a specific worksite.
-Recommendations are below.

 Public Transportation: If you must take public transportation, wear a mask before boarding and avoid touching surfaces with your hands.
 Upon disembarking, wash your hands or use alcoholbased hand sanitizers as soon as possible and before removing your mask.